-- d.
-The purpose of these Regulations is to establish regulations for the siting of commercial kennels on private property.
-The goals of this section are to: - i.
-Encourage the location of these facilities in non-residential areas. - ii.
-Require these facilities to be located, to the extent possible, in areas where the adverse impact on the County is minimal. - e.
-Definitions: - Commercial Kennels: Any Day use Kennel, Limited Kennel, or Overnight Boarding Kennel operated as a business.
+- d.a.
+The purpose of these Regulationsthis section is to establish regulations for the siting of commercial kennels on private property.
+The goals of this section are to: - i.a.
+Encourage the location of these facilities in non-residential areas. - ii.b.
+Require these facilities to be located, to the extent possible, in areas where the adverse impact on the County is minimal. - e.b.
+Definitions: - i.a.
+Commercial Kennels: Any Day use Kennel, Limited Kennel, or Overnight Boarding Kennel operated as a business.
 A kennel type structure does not by itself constitute a Kennel.
 A commercial kennel can be one of the following kennel types - 1.
-Day use Kennel: any premises at which one or more dogs cats or both are kept during daytime hours for a commercial purpose including but not limited to grooming, training and or boarding. - Limited Kennel: any premises at which one or more dogs cats or both are kept overnight for a commercial purpose including but not limited to breeding or selling a single incidental litter in a 12 month period is not a commercial purpose. - 3.
-Overnight Boarding Kennel: any premises at which three or more dogs cats or both are kept overnight for the commercial purpose of boarding. - f.
-Requirements: - i.
-The structure(s) housing the animals shall be adequately soundproofed to reduce noise levels during a period of normal operation; - The structure(s) and outside runs or areas housing the animals shall be not less than 200 feet from any dwelling (other than the dwelling of the owner), and shall be no less than 50 feet to any property line of the subject site; - iii.
-Any permitted outside runs or areas shall be completely screened from view by sight-obscuring fencing or landscaping, or both, to serve as a visual and noise abatement buffer; and - iv.
+Day use Kennel: any premises at which one or more dogs cats or both are kept during daytime hours for a commercial purpose including but not limited to grooming, training and or boarding. - 2-ii.
+Limited Kennel: any premises at which one or more dogs cats or both are kept overnight for a commercial purpose including but not limited to breeding or selling a single incidental litter in a 12 month period is not a commercial purpose. - 3-iii.
+Overnight Boarding Kennel: any premises at which three or more dogs cats or both are kept overnight for the commercial purpose of boarding.

+f.c.
+Requirements:

+- i.a.
+The structure(s) housing the animals shall be adequately soundproofed to reduce noise levels during a period of normal operation; - ii.b.
+The structure(s) and outside runs or areas housing the animals shall be not less than 200 feet from any dwelling (other than the dwelling of the owner), and shall be no less than 50 feet to any property line of the subject site; - iii.c.
+Any permitted outside runs or areas shall be completely screened from view by sight-obscuring fencing or landscaping, or both, to serve as a visual and noise abatement buffer; and - iv.d.
 All animals are to be housed within a structure and no outside boarding of animals is permitted between the hours of 10:00 p.m. and 6:00 a.m.